DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

   might be useful to take advantage of that feature.

 In all these cases, what is needed is access to more computers that can be used at the same time.
-Luckily, large scale computing systems (shared computing resources with lots of computers) are available at many universities, labs, or through national networks.
-Compared to personal computers, these facilities usually have more memory, more storage, and more central processing units (CPUs) -- which operate at higher speeds, and also have faster connections with other computer systems.
+Luckily, large-scale computing systems (shared computing resources with lots of computers) are available at many universities, labs, or through national networks.
+Compared to personal computers, these facilities usually have more memory, more storage, and more central processing units (CPUs) -- which operate at higher speeds, and also have faster connections with other computing systems.
 They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.

 Using a cluster often has the following advantages for researchers: